Federal Vehicle Standards

 26,001 – 33,000

-1. Tractor-trailers, which are responsible for almost two-thirds of fuel consumption from medium- and heavy-duty trucks, will have to achieve about a 20 percent reduction in fuel consumption by model year 2018, or about 4 gallons of fuel every 100 miles traveled.
-The following table defines the fuel consumption standards for tractor-trailers.
+- Combination Tractors, which are responsible for almost two-thirds of fuel consumption from medium- and heavy-duty trucks, would achieve a 24 percent reduction in fuel consumption by model year 2027.

 2014–2016 Model Year Gallons of Fuel per 1,000 Ton-Mile